 It's got the speed you need

 We want to make sure everyone who's connected gets a fair share of the service.
-To help with this, we control the internet speed and block certain data-heavy services, like large file downloads.
+To help with this, we control the internet speed and block certain data-heavy services, like large file downloads, video and audio streaming, VOIP, and cloud services.
 That way everyone can get a good experience.

-- Send pictures on apps that reduce file size, like Whatsapp instead of iMessage or Instagram
+Want to speed things up a bit?
+Send pictures on apps that reduce file size, like Whatsapp instead of iMessage or Instagram.

 How was your experience?
 Your feedback helps us make the service better as we extend it across our fleet.
 Send us your thoughts by completing our survey, and you'll be in to win 100 Airpoints Dollars.
 It's our way of saying thanks for sharing your input.